JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Dataset

 \myparagraph{Training.} The training process of \name{} adheres to the instruction fine-tuning paradigm.
 As illustrated in Fig.~\ref{fig: model_io}, the model is fed a question alongside a pair of answers, and an optional reference answer, yielding outputs comprising scores and detailed reasons.
 It is imperative to note the significance of a detailed crafted prompt template to harness the full potential of \name{}'s instruction-following ability.
 Distinct input templates cater to scenarios with and without references, as depicted in Fig.~\ref{fig: temp_wo_ref} and Fig.~\ref{fig: temp_w_ref} respectively.

-To further analyze the scaling ability of our \name{}, we fine-tune \name{} with sizes of 7B, 13B, and 33B parameters.
+To further analyze the scaling ability of \name{}, we fine-tune \name{} with sizes of 7B, 13B, and 33B parameters.
 The specific hyperparameters are enumerated in Table~\ref{tab: ft_cfg}.
-As for the scaling analysis for dataset size, we also fine-tune \name{} on varying data scales including 3.5K, 10K, 30K, and 100K samples. \name{} demonstrates scaling ability both in terms of parameter size and data volume.
+As for the scaling analysis for dataset size, we also fine-tune \name{} on varying data scales from 3.5K to 100K samples. \name{} demonstrates scaling ability both in terms of model size and data volume.

 \myparagraph{Evaluating.} For the judge's result, we model it as ``grading, judging, and reasoning''.
 The judge model first generates scores for answer pairs.
 Subsequently, we can get the judge result from three situations: ``Answer 1 wins'' if the answer 1's score is higher than the answer 2's, ``Answer 2 wins'' if the answer 2's score is higher, or ``Tie'' if the scores of two answers are the same.
 Last, the model generates detailed reasons if needed.
 The advantage of this modeling is that the judge model just needs little time to grade and judge, and generates time-consuming reasoning optionally.